ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 - Go to [https://dashboard.render.com/billing#plan](https://dashboard.render.com/billing#plan) to sign up using your Github credentials.
 - Enter information about your profile, and then select Hobbyist as the plan.
+- Go through the onboarding flow to create a new workspace.

 ---